GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/serverless.md

 When setting up a service under the Serverless Plan or upgrading from the Hobby Plan, you'll need to configure the capacity units for the service plan, which include:

-- The Maximum Concurrent WCU (Write Capacity Unit), upper limit of 5000
+- The Maximum WCU (Write Capacity Unit) per second, upper limit of 5000
-- The Maximum Concurrent RCU (Read Capacity Unit), upper limit of 5000
+- The Maximum RCU (Read Capacity Unit) per second, upper limit of 5000
 - Storage Capacity

 :::tip NOTE